Last Updated on 28 November 2025 by Cycloscope

 Sani Pass, with its 2876 meters, is the highest pass in South Africa, but it’s not really a proper pass.
 The road indeed keeps on climbing after the Lesotho Border, reaching its highest point at 3240 meters near the village of Sani Top.

-This is apparently the 3rd highest driveable pass in the whole African continent, the 1st step of the podium being contended by the 3255 meters of the Tlaeeng Pass (also in Lesotho, not very far) and the Wolkefit Pass in Ethiopia (3250 meters).
+This is apparently the 3rd-highest drivable pass in the whole African continent, the 1st step of the podium being the 3255 meters of the Tlaeeng Pass (also in Lesotho, not very far) and the Wolkefit Pass in Ethiopia (3250 meters).

-We are talking about a few meters of difference so, in our humble opinion, those numbers do not matter very much.
-This road goes above the roof of Africa, or at least of Southern Africa, and it is a road trip worth taking not because of the numbers, but because of the marvelous natural scenery and interesting cultural heritage to be discovered in this remote area of the world.
+We are talking about a few meters’ difference, so, in our humble opinion, those numbers do not matter much.
+This road goes above the roof of Africa, or at least of Southern Africa, and it is a road trip worth taking, not because of the numbers, but because of the marvelous natural scenery and fascinating cultural heritage to be discovered in this remote area of the world.

 A brief history of the Sani Pass

-When settlers came the tap was slightly improved down the steepest slopes.
+When settlers came, the tap was slightly improved on the steepest slopes.
 The pass was a busy trading route in the first half of the 20th century, with goods being transported on animals.
-It’s apparently in 1948 that the first car ventured up this grueling road.
-If you want to know more, you can read this interesting book about the Saga of Sani Pass and Mokhotlong.
+Apparently, the first car ventured up this grueling road in 1948.
+If you want to know more, you can read this fascinating book about the Saga of Sani Pass and Mokhotlong.

 The Sani Pass road – map and elevation profile